AdobeDocs/experience-cloud.en/help/website-implementation/id-service.md

    ![Verify the AMCV_ cookie](images/idservice-AMCVCookie.png)

 That's it!
 You've added your first extension!
-For more details on the configuration options of the ID Service, see [the documentation](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-function-vars.html).
+For more details on the configuration options of the Identity Service, see [the documentation](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-function-vars.html).

 ## Send Customer IDs

-Next, you will send a [Customer ID](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-authenticated-state.html) to the ID Service.
+Next, you will send a [Customer ID](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-authenticated-state.html) to the Identity Service.
 This will allow you to [integrate your CRM](https://marketing.adobe.com/resources/help/en_US/mcloud/attributes.html) with the Experience Cloud as well as track visitors across devices.

 In the earlier lesson, [Add Data Elements, Rules, and Libraries](launch-data-elements-rules.md) you created a data element and used it in a rule.
 Now, you will use those same techniques to send a Customer ID when the visitor is authenticated.